oceansen/CoralFlow/README.md

 # CoralFlow
 Copyright(c) Sagar Sen 2020.
-All Rights Reserved
+All Rights Reserved.

 This program runs on the Raspberry Pi and computes power in watts (as measured on the Concept2 Power Bike) from abdominal breathing measured using the Sweetzpot Flow sensor: https://www.sweetzpot.com/.

 The program uses a machine learning model primarily developed for predicting cycling power.